Women from the 1960s

 Women of today can be themselves, talk on an equal level with men, not just hand them a beer during a ball game.
 The high point of a women’s day is not some soap opera, but a break from her job might be to keep an appointment at a spa.
 Women have their nails and toes looked after, dye their hair, hold down a good job while still loving their family.
 We have made a difference but more things need to be written in cement.

-As children before the sixties, girls were still playing games where they would make paper fingers with names of doctor, lawyer, Indian chief, etc. Women were still under the scope of learning how to take care of a family, and this included marrying someone with money.
+As children before the sixties, girls were still playing games where they would make paper fingers with names of doctor, lawyer, an Indian chief, etc. Women from the 1960s were still under the scope of learning how to take care of a family, and this included marrying someone with money.
 Thinking back, children were always dreaming – but never believing.

 Everyone tends to lean toward what interests them – and today if a woman wants to fly to another planet, it’s done.
 If they want to head up the largest, most progressive hospital, it’s fine.
 They can be inventors, lawyers, judges, doctors, everything that they wrote on their finger papers.
 There is still one final step for a woman, to become this countries President.
 It will happen, it will be a common occurrence to see a man and woman fighting the issues, but we have to embrace it.
 Women are still on the outside looking in with regards to politics – it has been a man’s game for centuries, in America.
 Woman have common sense, strong beliefs, they tend to see both sides of a story, and won’t ignore important issues.

-I believe women are open minded, perhaps from listening to other women more often then men.
-There was no course in school on how to become the bread winner, but they did offer home-making classes.
+I believe women are open-minded, perhaps from listening to other women more often than men.
+There was no course in school on how to become the breadwinner, but they did offer home-making classes.

 Are women better listeners?
 I think so – it boils down to the household and children, and their temperament.
 Most women are willing to listen to another opinion and consider a change in plans.
 Women also worry about the people who have nothing, who live on the street without warm clothes in the winter – life is a game and one where everyone can help one another no matter man or woman.